carstein/Annotator/README.md

 _Plugin is under development and only linux_x86 stack is implemented for now.
 New stacks will be added later.
-Bug reports are welcomed._
+Bug reports are welcome._